CDCgov/NEDSS-Workflows/README.md

   - Note 1: This is a general template and a full list of variables can be found below.
   - Note 2: This template only references Build-other-microservice-container.yaml and the `uses` line for the call-build-microservice-container-workflow job should be changed to reflect the intended reusuable workflow.
 3. [Sample-call-trivy-container-scan.yaml](./sample_templates/Sample-call-trivy-container-scan.yaml) - this workflow is intended to be used when container scans are required in addition to those run automatically in the build and release workflows.
+4. [Create-github-draft-release.yaml](./workflows/Create-github-draft-release.yaml) - This workflow creates a draft release within GitHub and upload an artifact.
+In addition, there is an update only mode which will update the artifact in an existing draft release.